UrbanWarlockGames/nakama/abilities.md

 Quick Thinking [1 PP]: In Tactical Mode, you may use this Power as a minor action instead of a standard action, if it is beneficial to you.

 Analyse [2 PP]: You learn the statistics (current Health, Move, Strike Value, and Elemental Traits) of a Target you can Sense with a precise Sense.
-For an additional 1 PP, you may also learn the Target's Level, Highest Resistance, and if they have an Power in one of the following categories: Buff, Debuff, Control, Damage, Healing, and its Target.
+For an additional 1 PP, you may also learn the Target's Level, Highest Resistance, and if they have a Power in one of the following categories: Buff, Debuff, Control, Damage, Healing, and its Target.
 For a total of 4 PP, you may choose to learn one Power they possess, any any Innate Abilities they possess (such as darkvision).

 Locate: [2 PP]: You learn Target's imprecise location within a number of kilometres equal to the Range of this Power.
 For an additional 2 PP, you may Track the Target's precise location as they move, so long as they do not leave the Locate Area.